Maklith/NodifyM.Avalonia/README.md

 #### You can git clone the project and run `NodifyM.Avalonia.Example`

 ## Changelog

+### 1.0.18

+- Allow node to be used outside the `NodifyEditor` (Just for display)

+### 1.0.17

+- Fixed event handling to avoid duplicate processing of handled pointer events
 ### 1.0.16
 - Optimization No longer forces connector type
 - Fix If the connector is a Combobox can't click to expand it